On This Page

 Every institution in the University System of Georgia will have Core IMPACTS of precisely 42 semester hours and a Field of Study area of precisely 18 hours.
 All students must meet the Core IMPACTS requirements of the institutions from which they receive their degrees.

-There are seven Core IMPACTS areas.
+There are Seven Core IMPACTS areas.
 IMPACTS is a mnemonic for the core curriculum.
 The core curriculum also includes the field of study area.

 Area Name Description